 KSPHQ’s counseling center, Headquarters Counseling Center, is the National Suicide Prevention Lifeline Crisis Center serving all of Kansas.
-When you call, your call comes to Headquarters First.
-Our trained volunteer counselors are standing by to listen.
+When you call from a Kansas area code, your call comes to Headquarters Counseling Center first.
+Our highly-trained volunteer counselors are standing by to listen.

 We also offer online emotional support and crisis counseling through online chat

 You can also get connected to the Crisis Text Line by texting KANSAS to 741 741

 If you need medical assistance, please call 9-1-1.

 How does the National Suicide Prevention Lifeline Work?

 When a call is placed to the National Suicide Prevention Lifeline, 1-800273-8255, the call is routed by area code to that person’s local crisis center.
 In Kansas, that crisis center is HQ.

 If the counselors at HQ are helping others or aren’t able to answer, the call “rolls” to another crisis center in the 170-center Lifeline network.

 You can call–for any reason.
 If you’re thinking about suicide, concerned for a friend, grieving, feeling hopeless, or just need to talk to someone about something that’s going on in your life, you can call.